unaschneck/pydar/README.md

 ## TODO:
 ### TODO Code:
-* add East/West and Noth/South range error checking and details in reading
 * to check: verify that same ids for all resolutions since only returns flyby/seg (check retrieve by position/time)
 * save image pixel to an array
 * extract pdr functionality to reduce overhead